Weekly EMEA Base Oil Price Report

 8 cSt: $1,265/t

-The ranges of Group III prices above include a reseller’s margin of $95/t covering storage, handling, insurance and a margin.
-RTW deliveries from distributors can incur a further charge of between $20/t-$55/t, depending on delivery location and quantity.
+The ranges of Group III prices above include a reseller margin of $95/t covering storage, handling, insurance and a margin.
+RTW deliveries from distributors can incur an additional charge of between $20/t-$55/t, depending on delivery location and quantity.

-Middle East Gulf Group III base oils produced in Al Ruwais, U.A.E. and Sitra, Bahrain are delivered in relatively small parcels of around 3-4,000 tons by sea into Hamriyah and Jebel Ali in U.A.E..
+Group III base oils produced in Al Ruwais, UAE, and Sitra, Bahrain, are delivered in relatively small parcels of around 3,000 tons-4,000 tons by sea into Hamriyah and Jebel Ali.

-There are reports of two large cargoes of around 25,000 tons each, loading out of Ras Laffan for receivers in U.S. and Europe.
-The receivers will be the afiliates of Shell in both locations, U.S. Gulf Coast and Hamburg.
+There are reports of two large cargoes of around 25,000 tons each, loading out of Ras Laffan for receivers in the U.S. and Europe.
+The receivers will be the affiliates of Shell in both locations, the U.S. Gulf Coast and Hamburg.

 Africa

 A Spanish refiner has re-issued FCA/FOB prices but these are still very high numbers.
-It is almost as if the supplier does not want any buyers to bid for the available barrels..
-The supplier apparently does not have large quantities of each grade, but indications are for all grades, SN150, SN600 and BS 150.
+It is almost as if the supplier does not want any buyers to bid for the available barrels.
+The supplier apparently does not have large quantities of each grade, but indications are for all grades, SN150, SN600 and bright stock 150.

-The offered prices were perhaps as a carrot for buyers in Morocco to open negotiations to purchase a cargo which is believed to be required into Mohammedia.
+The offered prices were perhaps a carrot for buyers in Morocco to open negotiations to purchase a cargo believed to be required into Mohammedia.

-There is not much further news on the large base oil cargo which loaded out of Europe ( Rotterdam and Fawley ) for Durban in South Africa.
-The cargo of around 19,000 tons of all types of base oil loaded late December before sailing for South Africa.
+There is not much further news on the large base oil cargo that loaded out of Rotterdam and Fawley, U.K., for Durban.
+The cargo of around 19,000 tons of all types of base oil loaded in late December before sailing for South Africa.

-The trader who specialised in procuring and delivering Russian cargoes into Apapa in Nigeria, has a 10,000 tons cargo on the high seas with the origin now confirmed as USG, with perhaps an additional port of loading, which may have been USG or USAC.
+The trader who specialized in procuring and delivering Russian cargoes into Apapa has a 10,000-ton cargo on the high seas with the origin now confirmed as the U.S. Gulf Coast, with additional quantities perhaps loaded from elsewhere on that coast or from the East Coast.
 The cargo is underway and will arrive in the next few days, if not already discharged.

 The Nigerian base oil market is gaining pace with deliveries and sales ex tank in Apapa.
-The market will start to shorten in terms of availabilities over the coming couple of months, but receivers/buyers do not appear to be overly concerned regarding further supplies.
+The market will start to shorten in terms of availabilities over the coming couple of months, but receivers and buyers do not appear to be overly concerned.

-A trader who had a 10,000 tons parcel delivered, has been canvassing the market with low prices, without having the back up of a physical cargo.
+A trader who had a 10,000-ton parcel delivered has been canvassing the market with low prices without having the back up of a physical cargo.

 The larger cargo of around 18,000 tons is on the water for Nigeria.